 What role does motivation play in cognitive performance?
 Can high motivation reverse the adverse effect of sleep deprivation?
 Or is the counterargument true?
 Does poor motivation further deteriorate performance?
 Most research looks at motivation as a compensatory effect.
 In reviewing research this is actually a very difficult concept to capture and assess.
 According to Starter et al (2006), “increases in the attentional effort do not represent primarily a function of task demands but of subjects’ motivation to perform.”

 Furthermore, attentional effort is a function of explicit and implicit motivational forces and may be increased especially when the subjects are motivated or when they detect signals of performance decrements.
-My take-away from this research is that we feel like we can push and tackle these tasks and our shear will is enough to push is over the goal line, but this may not be the case.
+My take-away from this research is that we feel like we can push and tackle these tasks and our sheer will is enough to push us over the goal line, but this may not be the case.

 So what?
 Well, watching GI Joe cartoons on Saturday morning in the 80s taught us that, knowing is half the battle.
 If we know that we are sleep deprived or have had less sleep than we need, then we need to reduce distractions, dual attention activities and allow time for a review of work.
-In a time when life can be more demanding than usual it seems counter intuitive to do less when we feel like more is needed, but if you consider the time and energy it takes to fix or redo a task because of lack of sleep than the extra time is not so bad.
+In a time when life can be more demanding than usual, it seems counterintuitive to do less when we feel like more is needed.
+But if you consider the time and energy it takes to fix or redo a task because of lack of sleep than the extra time is not so bad.

-Thank you and be safe
+Thank you and be safe.